Hey there 👋🏼

 Anyways, we hit some snow on the trail back down, veered off the trail to the south this time and made it back to the car by 5.

 The weirdest thing happened tho… as we were at the base of the East Ridge, we saw a woman peak over the top of the false summit and wave to us- that being the deciding factor in taking the ridge up.
 Well, we never saw the woman climber again – and we had perfect visibility of the summit ascent on the east and south sides once we got over the crest.
-Micah and I think she was the Angel of Shavano👐🏼
+I personally think she was the Angel of Shavano👐🏼